Analysis | The toxic elitism of declaring voters to be unworthy of the task

-What emerged was an odd sort of alternate elitism.
-At his rallies, Trump would often proclaim that he and his supporters were the real elites, the cream of the American crop who represented what the country was supposed to be better than some jerk writing for The Washington Post.
-It was a sort-of ironic formulation, given who we generally consider to be “elite,” but, like so many things in the Trump era, it captured an actual sentiment.
+What emerged was an odd sort of alternative elitism.
+At his rallies, Trump would often proclaim that he and his supporters were the real elites, the cream of the American crop representing what the country was supposed to be, better than some jerk writing for The Washington Post.
+It was a sort-of ironic formulation, given who we generally consider to be “elite,” but like so many things in the Trump era it captured an actual sentiment.
 Trump supporters often viewed themselves as better Americans than his opponents, as more patriotic if not more pure.
 If “elite” simply means “the best,” they were, in their own understanding, the American elite.

 This idea that there are good, valid Americans and bad, tainted ones permeates a lot of the current conversation.
 A poll released in February found that most Republicans see Democrats not as political opponents but as enemies, a group that poses a danger to the country.
-Most Republicans say they believe that President Biden only won election last year because of voter fraud, an obviously ridiculous assertion for which there's no evidence — but one which overlaps with a sense that the political left is dangerous, dishonest and toxic.
+Most Republicans say they believe that Joe Biden only won election last year because of voter fraud, an obviously ridiculous assertion for which there’s no evidence — but one that overlaps with a sense that the political left is dangerous, dishonest and toxic.

-Last November, 81.3 million Americans voted to elect Biden president, nearly 10 percent more than Trump.
-The conservative Heritage Foundation has identified voter fraud associated with the 2020 election: one case in which a guy in Michigan forged his daughter’s signature to submit the ballot at her request.
+In November, 81.3 million Americans voted to elect Biden president, nearly 10 percent more than the number who voted for Trump.
+The conservative Heritage Foundation has identified voter fraud associated with the 2020 election — one case in which a guy in Michigan forged his daughter’s signature to submit the ballot at her request.
 The vote was not counted.
 And that’s it.

 That so many more voters rejected Trump than supported him poses a bit of a conundrum for those who believe that they are the true political elite.
 How does one reconcile the un-Americanness of the left with the idea that so many more Americans preferred the candidate representing that position?
-One answer that's newly in vogue: those voters are somehow not worthy of voting, muddying up and misdirecting the system.
+One answer that’s newly in vogue: Those voters are somehow not worthy of voting, muddying up and misdirecting the system.

 In the past seven days, the conservative National Review has twice presented arguments against the broad exercise of the franchise.
 On March 31, there was Dan McLaughlin’s argument against mandatory voting.
 On Wednesday morning, Kevin Williamson’s step further: Maybe the system would be better if fewer people voted.

-Democrats, Williamson begins, are of the opinion that more people voting is necessarily a good thing.
+Democrats, Williamson begins, are of the opinion that more people voting is a good thing.
 But why should we think that?

 “Why shouldn’t we believe the opposite?” he writes.
 “That the republic would be better served by having fewer — but better — voters?”

-The word that carries that latter sentence and, really, the entire article, is “better.”
+The word that carries that latter sentence — and, really, the entire article — is “better.”
 What does it mean to be a “better” voter?
 What test does one apply to make that evaluation?
-Williamson never answers this directly, understanding that he doesn't need to.
+Williamson never answers this directly, understanding that he doesn’t need to.
 He knows and his readers know what he means, as surely as Trump supporters knew what Trump meant when he proclaimed at his rallies that they were the elites.

 Williamson means people like Kevin Williamson.
 He certainly doesn't mean just anyone.